xArm-Developer/xArm-Python-SDK/doc/UF_ModbusTCP_Manual.md

         // Exception: XX is the exception code
         00 01 00 00 00 03 01 81 XX
         ```
-    - __0x05__: Write single coil, according to Modbus protocol, specified data can only be 0xFF00 or 0x0000，for wriring 1 or 0 to the register.
+    - __0x05__: Write single coil, according to Modbus protocol, specified data can only be 0xFF00 or 0x0000，for writing 1 or 0 to the register.
         ```C++
         // sample request and response / exception
         // Request: Write 1 to register address 0x0002 (0xFF00 for writing 1, 0x0000 for writing 0)